Is your industry too niche? Is your market so narrow that content marketing seems impossible?

 Excelling within content marketing niches can be accomplished in several ways, and the tactics you use are highly customizable to your specific business and its competitors.

 Below are some quick-start ways to connect with your audience and leverage every possible advantage your business may have:

-You’d be amazed how flimflam and unscientific most marketing brainstorms are.
-Many companies chase after tangential lines of thought, or try to hop on to every new social media fad.
+You’d be amazed at how flimflam and unscientific most marketing brainstorms are.
+Many companies chase after tangential lines of thought or try to hop on to every new social media fad.
 Others sit in a room for 30 minutes and spitball ideas that sound cool in theory but never stand a chance at actually ranking.